BulTTaeng/3184_Sheep/README.md

 ## What was the key point and the hard part?

+Collect all location of wolfs.

+After that , starting from fist wolf's location(sequence does not matter) , search (i+1) , (i-1) , (j+1) , (j-1) if it is possible(range check)

+Searching them by using visit array and count the number of wolf and sheep.

+After searching is done, calculate (wolf >= sheep -> wolf survive , wolf < sheep -> sheep survivie) and reset the number of counted sheep and wolf.

 ## Where can I get more help, if I need it?